If you’re looking for novels about food, you’ll love reading these fiction books about food!

 I first discovered Heather Hepler while randomly browsing my library’s bookshelves.
 I immediately devoured the two books they had!
 In The Cupcake Queen, Penny’s mom owns a cupcake bakery where she’s forced to help out.
 She recently moved to her mom’s town and her dad stayed behind.
 Plus, the new school’s mean girl has it out for her.

-This is a super cute young adult novel with all the expected friendship drama, parent drama, and relationship drama.
+This is a super cute young adult addition to my novels about food with all the expected friendship drama, parent drama, and relationship drama.
 It’s a quick read and will inspire you to bake some cupcakes of your own!

 To All the Boys I’ve Loved Before